 In order to understand over-vaccination in dogs, you have to understand the different types of canine vaccines available.
 In addition to the biggest contenders I've already mentioned above, there are plenty of lesser-known puppy vaccines that your vet may suggest on your next visit.

-Some of the better known canine vaccinations may include vaccines for:
+Some of the better known, well-researched canine vaccinations may include vaccines for:

 - Lyme disease (read a study here)